 This course is an exploration of careers in museum-based research.
 Students will be introduced to alternative career paths from pre-professional fields, through observation of and immersion into the roles of museum collections personnel.
 Many undergraduate students begin their Biology careers on a pre-professional track, without knowledge of careers as a naturalist or museum professional.
 Additionally, while most people are familiar with the public face of natural history museums, research collections often remain in the shadows even though they can help us understand climate change, the spread of diseases, and the impacts of draining a wetland as well as facilitate many medical breakthroughs.
 Museum collections are like libraries whose books are carefully cataloged specimens that also contain a wealth of knowledge.
 The data these specimens provide are a vital resource for not only understanding today's world, but also for making connections to the past and the future.
-The research collections housed within natural history museums also provide rich opportunities for science learning.
+The research collections housed within natural history museums also provide rich opportunities for science learning, and can provide an introduction to research.

-This course will provide students with a general overview of curatorial procedures and training within the research collections of the Florida Museum of Natural History (FLMNH).
+This course will provide students with an opportunity to be exposed to the research, using the museum as a resource.
+Students will be adopted into labs where they will get a general overview of curatorial procedures and training within the research collections of the Florida Museum of Natural History (FLMNH).
 Students will spend four class sessions on Thursdays touring ≈twelve collections.
-They will then spend the next eight weeks in a collection of their choice working with collection personnel to develop and carryout a specimen- based project.
+They will then spend the next seven weeks in a collection of their choice working with collection personnel to develop and carry out a specimen- based project.
 Students are expected to make their decision based on their one-time experience in the collection (from the collection tours) and/or additional research or interest of the collections.
 Students will number and justify the list of collections for collection assignment.
 On Tuesdays, students will have discussions about their experiences in the collections and the various components that contribute to natural history collections, as well as hear from guest speakers from related fields.
 The last two classes will consist of student oral and/or poster presentations highlighting and sharing their experiences during the semester.